chasegn/advent-of-code-2022/README.md

 - [Kotlin Slack][slack]
 - Template [issue tracker][issues]

 Galen has finished implementing some nice enterprise-y quality-of-life structures to make Day-solving less boilerplate-y with the additional bonus of timing each step!

+Per day:
-Per day: copy "DayXX.kt" and replace "XX" with the digit of the day.
-As data is saved and made available, and each part is implemented, just invoke the entry point in "Harness.kt" for nicely-formatted output.
+1. copy `DayXX.kt` and replace `XX` with the digit of the day
+2. copy provided test data and input data into resources folder in project as `DayXX_Test` and `DayXX`, respectively
+3. Begin implementing the `part1` function
+4. Invoke the entry point in `Harness.kt` for nicely-formatted output

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.